-Is it because despite decades of subsidies, wind and solar remain dependant on taxpayer funds and unable to deliver affordable, dispatchable, reliable power?
+Is it because despite decades of subsidies, wind and solar remain dependent on taxpayer funds and unable to deliver affordable, dispatchable, reliable power?

-If the article below is any indication, wind and solar will remain a minor player in the energy mix through to 2040, while coal increases in demand, which categorically contradicts the ‘moving on from coal’ mantra.
+If the article below is any indication, wind and solar will remain minor players in the energy mix through to 2040, while coal increases in demand, which categorically contradicts the 'moving on from coal' mantra.

 The article hones in on the key headline from OPEC's latest annual World Oil Outlook report (link).

 - The current growth in oil demand of around 1.3 million barrels a day is anticipated to slow to 300,000 barrels by 2040